nathancharlesjones/Cross-Platform-Build-System/README.md

 # Add the target to the dictionary of targets: targets[main.name] = main
 ```
+All file paths should use the Unix-style forward slashes to separate directories (since it will be the Docker image, configured as an Ubuntu image, that will use the file paths to consume the source files).

 You can find an example settings file above (`example_project_settings.py`) or [here](https://github.com/nathancharlesjones/Cross-Platform-Build-System-Example/project_settings.py).
 Follow these links for more information about the available or required properties for your [`library`](https://github.com/nathancharlesjones/Cross-Platform-Build-System#library-objects) and [`executable`](https://github.com/nathancharlesjones/Cross-Platform-Build-System#executable-objects) projects.

-5) Create the `build.ninja` file (used by ninja in order to build your project) by running the following command from the project's root folder:
+5) Create the `build.ninja` file (used by ninja in order to build your project) by running the following command:

 `./make.py build_ninja`